Site icon IVF Conceptions

 Getting a loan from family or friends can be an option.
 It might have easier repayment terms and lower interest rates than banks.
 But, make sure to set clear repayment plans to keep relationships strong.

-Some surrogacy-agency-fees have their own financing plans.
+Some surrogacy-agency fees have their own financing plans.
 These plans usually have lower interest rates than regular lenders.
 Parents should ask about these when looking at surrogacy agencies.

-Each surrogacy-financing-option has its own pros and cons.
+Each surrogacy-financing option has its own pros and cons.
 It’s key for parents-to-be to look at their finances, check out all options, and pick the best one.
-This way, they can have a successful and affordable-surrogacy journey.
+This way, they can have a successful and affordable surrogacy journey.

 Surrogacy Grants: Non-Repayable Funds